Aftab0012/E-commerce-Backend-Project/Readme.md

 - User registration and login with JWT authentication
 - Get list of categories and products
 - Add products to the shopping cart
-- Place an order (Not yet implemented)
+- Place an order
-- View order history (Not yet implemented)
+- View order history
+- View order details

 ## Prerequisites